GSA/digitalgov.gov/content/news/2020/11/2020-11-30-state-of-federal-rpa-report-adoption-and-impact-of-robotic-process-automation-in-the-federal-government.md

 ---

-<div class="deck"><p>The State of Federal RPA report describes the growth and maturity of Federal RPA Programs to convey agency progress in digital transformation and automation.</p></div>
+_The State of Federal RPA report describes the growth and maturity of Federal RPA Programs to convey agency progress in digital transformation and automation._

 Robotic Process Automation (RPA) was introduced to the federal government several years ago and is now recognized as a powerful processing and automation tool.
 RPA technologies emulate human actions and dramatically reduce an organization’s low value workload, freeing up employee time for higher-value work.